uclcg/uclcg/README_TECH.md

 Choose a publishing source, and click `Save.` The site will be available as soon as the blue box turns green upon refreshing.

 ## Adding / Changing Coursework
-To add/remove/alter the current coursework configuration, follow the following steps:
+To add/remove/alter the current coursework configuration, simply follow these two steps:
 - If you changed any files, upload your changed `.uclcg` and `.png` files to `/demos`.
 - Edit the `pathFile.txt` to contain the new/modified entry you wish to add to the database.
   - The `pathFile.txt` contains info about the current coursework in CSV format.
 The formatting is explained in the header.